notion-enhancer/notion-enhancer.github.io/about/contributing.md

 - The notion-enhancer uses [Semantic Versioning](https://semver.org/)
   (MAJOR.MINOR.PATCH) for itself and its mods.
-- Mods can be versioned separately to the notion-enhancer, but should only be incremented once for every notion-enhancer update, regardless of the number of changes the mod experiences.
+- Mods are versioned separately to the notion-enhancer, but their versions may only be incremented once for every notion-enhancer update.
+Increments should represent the full scale of the changes a mod has experienced since the last release.
 - Until the notion-enhancer reaches v1.0.0 and is fully stable (in terms of consistency of internal APIs) no individual mod can reach v1.0.0.